ishwarsinghh/EmailSpamDetector/README.md

-A machine learning project that detects whether an email is spam or safe using Naive Bayes and text vectorization techniques.
+A machine learning project that detects whether an email is spam or safe using Logistic regression.
 ## Features
 - Classifies emails as spam or ham
-- Uses Naive Bayes with CountVectorizer/TF‑IDF
+- Evaluates performance with accuracy, precision, recall, and F1‑score
+- Visualizes results with a confusion matrix heatmap
 - Achieves ~93% accuracy

 ## Tech Stack
 - Python
-- Pandas, NumPy, Scikit‑learn
+- Pandas, NumPy, Seaborn, Scikit‑learn